 Indicator Measure Description Components, Method, Additional Notes Rationale Indicator Measure Description between school and OSSE data, the school should provide additional documentation.
-15 Calendar Day Business Rule • Students are included in the AE PMF measures if they have been enrolled in the school for at least 15 consecutive calendar days and have received at least 12 hours of service • Service includes: orientation, instruction, academic or career counseling, and school- Rationale organized internships or dual enrollment All students in the audited enrollment are included in the AE PMF measures Students are tracked based on their individual date(s) of enrollment Students who enroll in a program and un-enroll prior to the 15th calendar day are not included in any AE PMF measures (unless they are in the enrollment audit) Schools may un-enroll students for non-attendance consistent with the school's attendance policy Schools must follow all legal requirements for students who are under the age of 18 or who receive special education or English language learner funds In the event of an unplanned school closure (e.g., snowstorm or building damage) of three or more consecutive days, DC PCSB will work with the school to adjust the 15 calendar days of enrollment
+15 Calendar Day Business Rule • Students are included in the AE PMF measures if they have been enrolled in the school for at least 15 consecutive calendar days and have received at least 12 hours of service • Service includes: orientation, instruction, academic or career counseling, and schoolorganized internships or dual enrollment • All students in the audited enrollment are included in the AE PMF measures Rationale Students are tracked based on their individual date(s) of enrollment Students who enroll in a program and un-enroll prior to the 15th calendar day are not included in any AE PMF measures (unless they are in the enrollment audit) Schools may un-enroll students for non-attendance consistent with the school's attendance policy Schools must follow all legal requirements for students who are under the age of 18 or who receive special education or English language learner funds In the event of an unplanned school closure (e.g., snowstorm or building damage) of three or more consecutive days, DC PCSB will work with the school to adjust the 15 calendar days of enrollment

-Indicator Measure Description Components, Method, Additional Notes Rationale Student Achievement GED subject test achievement Percentage of students who score "likely to pass" on a GED Ready subject test that pass the corresponding GED subject test Components Students scoring "likely to pass" on the GED Ready while enrolled who take a GED subject test Students recommended by the LEA to take the GED test who take a GED subject test Students pre-testing at ABE 6 on an NRS-approved assessment who do not have any GED Ready "likely to pass" scores who take a GED subject test Students passing GED subject tests during the program year This measure reflects the passage of a GED subject tests.
-This measure reflects whether students have obtained the skills needed toward earning a secondary credential. of GED subject tests passed during the program year # of GED Ready "likely to pass" scores from enrolled students during the program year who took the GED test + # of students recommended by the school to take the GED test w/o a GED Ready test who took the GED test + # of students w/o a secondary credential who pre-tested at ABE 6 on an NRS assessment and took a GED subject test during the year.
-Notes All students are included who are in a GED program and score "likely to pass" on a GED Ready subject test while enrolled in the school or are recommended by the school to take the GED and who took the corresponding GED subject test during the program year Students may be counted in the denominator (and numerator) multiple times for each GED Ready subject test on which they score "likely to pass" or are recommended by the school and take the corresponding GED subject test, but each student is included in the n-size weighting only once Students must be enrolled in the AE school when they take the GED Ready to be included, but the student does not need to be enrolled in the AE school when s/he takes the GED test as long as it was during the program year All students without a secondary credential who pre-test at ABE 6 on an NRS approved assessment and take a GED
+Indicator Measure Description Components, Method, Additional Notes Rationale Student Achievement GED subject test achievement Percentage of students who score "likely to pass" on a GED Ready subject test that pass the corresponding GED subject test Components • Students scoring "likely to pass" on the GED Ready while enrolled who take a GED subject test • Students recommended by the LEA to take the GED test who take a GED subject test • Students passing GED subject tests during the program year Metric This measure reflects the passage of a GED subject tests.
+This measure reflects whether students have obtained the skills needed toward earning a secondary credential.
+Number of GED subject tests passed during the program year Number of GED Ready "likely to pass" scores from enrolled students during the program year who took the corresponding GED subject test(s) and/or Number of school recommendations to take a GED subject test(s) for enrolled students who took the corresponding GED subject test(s) w/o a GED Ready "Likely to pass" score. ×100 All students are included who are in a GED program and score "likely to pass" on a GED Ready subject test while enrolled in the school or are recommended by the school to take the GED and who took the corresponding GED subject test during the program year Students may be counted in the denominator (and numerator) multiple times, once for for each GED Ready subject test on which they score "likely to pass" or are recommended by the school and take the corresponding GED subject test, but each student is included in the n-size weighting only once Students must be enrolled in the AE school when they take the GED Ready to be included, but the student does not need to be enrolled in the AE school when s/he takes the GED test as long as it was taken during the program year All students without a secondary credential who pre-test at